Planetary Image Research Laboratory Planetary Image Research Laboratory

 Prompts will be given for the library, application and documention installation pathnames.
 All pathnames will be confirmed writable by the user before the installation of the distribution files is completed.

-The following sections provide details about the installation requirements.
+The following sections provide details about the software run-time requirements, including configuring the user environment appropriately.

 These are command line user interface (CLUI) applications.
 The command line syntax usage and description of how they operate is located in the documentation.
 Just entering the application name to a shell will print a CLUI syntax summary; use the -Help option to get a complete syntax usage description.